 Nothing says love more than a homecooked meal.
 In the South, we all know that Chicken and Dumplings is the ultimate comfort food.
 Our version is quick and easy to make, thanks to the use of canned biscuits.
 Give it a try and you’ll see why it’s love at first bite.

 The easiest and fastest way to make chicken with dumplings is to use a can of biscuits.
-It’s true, canned biscuit dough makes excellent dumplings in this classic Southern comfort food dish the whole family will love!
+It’s true, canned biscuit dough makes excellent dumplings in this classic Southern comfort food dish.
+Our family loves this quick and easy recipe, and we’re confident yours will too!

-Let’s take a look at just how easy it is to make this Southern chicken dish.
+This recipe is an adaptation of my mother-in-law’s recipe in which she used canned biscuits to make the dumplings.
+Let’s take a look at just how easy it is to make this classic Southern chicken dinner.

 There are only a few items that you need to make this super delicious one-pot dish: